-Chickens, roosters, dogs and kittens roam freely around La Union.
-Most of the chickens and dogs “belong” to somebody, but they hang out wherever they please.
+Chickens, roosters, dogs, and cats roam freely around La Union.
+Most of the chickens and dogs “belong” to someone, but they hang out wherever they please.

 We met with a few different farmers whose coffees we have bought in past years (and we plan to again).
 The trip was organized by Union Micro Finanza, a micro finance organization that helps farmers improve their crops.
 Improved handling of crops = better quality coffee = more money for the farmers.
 Coffee processing has historically been handled in a pretty non-scientific way, so new discoveries are always being made on better ways to process and handle coffees.
 The picture above is the view from Rigoberto Pas’ farm.

 Some nice looking red and yellow catuai that we picked.

 After the coffee is ripe and picked (a tedious process in itself- good coffees are carefully picked by hand) it is taken to the beneficio.
 Some farmers have their own beneficio (processing center), depending on how large their farms are.
 At the processing center, coffee first gets a quick bath.
 While in the water any leaves or floating cherries are filtered out.
 Floating cherries usually indicate that the shell is hollow, but also the skin of overripe cherries tends to float.
 The coffee is sent through a de-pulping machine, which removes the beans from the cherries.
 Coffees then sit in fermentation tanks with water for a few days, which helps remove the sticky layer around the bean (mucilage).
 After they are done fermenting, they are rinsed a few times and set in solar dryers (or on patios) to dry.
 Above you can see a child sorting defects out of a fermentation tank.